Alex Bregman Player Props: Astros vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have a 3.85 team ERA that ranks seventh across all league pitching staffs.
+- The Mariners have the seventh-ranked team ERA among all league pitching staffs (3.81).

-- The Mariners surrender the third-fewest home runs in baseball (87 total, one per game).
+- Mariners pitchers combine to allow 87 home runs (one per game), the second-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.